appearin/policy/privacy-policy.md

 > communicating with you.
 This is required to deliver the Services to
 > you as a user, by taking steps, at your request, to enter into and to
 > fulfilling such a contract (Terms of Service) cf. GDPR art.
 6 (1)
 > item b.
+We may also process your room name in pursuit of our
+> legitimate interest in sending you marketing messages, cf. GDPR
+> art.
+6 (1) item f.

-* **Transaction information.** Customers that choose to purchase a paid version of the Services provide Whereby (and our payment processors) with billing details such as credit card information, billing email, banking information, location at the time of transaction and/or a billing address.
+* **Transaction and aggregated consumption information.** When signing up to use the Service you choose which version of Whereby you wish to sign up (your 'plan').
+Customers that choose to purchase a paid plan provide Whereby (and our payment processors) with billing details such as credit card information, billing email, banking information, location at the time of transaction and/or a billing address.
+If the Customer is on a plan which allows a certain level of consumption of different features, i.e. certain quotas, it will be necessary to keep track of consumption.
-> The transaction data will be processed for the purpose of supplying
+> The choice of plan and transaction data will be
+> processed for the purpose of supplying
 > the purchased services and keeping proper records of those
 > transactions.
-This data will be used for the purpose of delivering
-> the Services to you.
 Processing this information is required for
 > fulfilling the contract we entered into with you, at your request
 > (our Terms of Service) cf. GDPR art.
 6 (1) item b.
 Additionally,
-> this information needs to be retained in order to comply with
+> transaction data needs to be retained in order to comply with
 > accounting and tax regulation cf. GDPR art.
 6 (1) item c.
+> Finally, we will process the Customer's choice of plan as
+> well as aggregated consumption information necessary to
+> send messages to the Customer concerning the Customer's quota consumption.
+> We will also make this information easily available to the
+> Customer on our website.
+We do this in pusuit of our Customer's
+> interest in managing quota consumption, avoiding interruptions
+> during meeting, and being able to choose a plan appropriate
+> to the Customer's needs, cf. GDPR art.
+5 (1) item f.

 * **Usage information.** When you as a user interact with the Services, we collect and process metadata to provide additional